Code-Institute-Submissions/DiscoverChina-MS2/README.md

 * "I want my users to learn of different tourist destinations in the recommended locations".

 ### User Stories
-* "I want to know where I should visit China".
+* "I want to see idea's of where I should visit China". **Screenshot of finished project that aligns with user story**[Screenshot](screenshotOfUserStory1.png)
-* "I want to see some recommended locations in China".
+* "I want to see some recommended locations in China". **Screenshot of finished project that aligns with user story**[Screenshot](screenshotOfUserStory2.png)
-* "I want to learn about tourist destinations in China if I decide to visit".
+* "I want to learn about tourist destinations in China if I decide to visit". **Screenshot of finished project that aligns with user story**[Screenshot](screenshotOfUserStory3.png)
-* "I do all my online searches on my mobile".
+* "I do all my online searches on my mobile". **Screenshot of finished project that aligns with user story**[Screenshot](screenshotOfUserStory4.png)
-* "I want to see the tourist locations on a map".
+* "I want to see the tourist locations on a map". **Screenshot of finished project that aligns with user story**[Screenshot](screenshotOfUserStory5.png)
-* "I want to know simple facts about China".
+* "I want to know simple facts about China". **Screenshot of finished project that aligns with user story**[Screenshot](screenshotOfUserStory6.png)
-* "I want to be able to get in touch, using a contact form if I have more questions".
+* "I want to be able to get in touch, using a contact form if I have more questions". **Screenshot of finished project that aligns with user story**[Screenshot](screenshotOfUserStory7.png)

 ### Surface